cqb13/ti-tools/wiki/Home.md

     version - Prints version information

-    decode - Converts 8xp/82p/83p to txt
-        input         <INPUT>                       (required) The input path to an 8xp/82p/83p file -o            --output       <OUTPUT>                  The output path to a txt or json file -d            --display-mode <DISPLAY_MODE>            The characters to translate the tokens to [pretty, accessible, ti] | Default: accessible
+    convert - Converts between 8xp/83p/82p, json, and txt input         <INPUT>                       (required) The input path to an 8xp, 83p, 82p, json or txt file -o            --output       <OUTPUT>                  The output path to an 8xp, 83p, json, or txt file -d            --display-mode <DISPLAY_MODE>            The characters to translate the tokens to [pretty, accessible, ti] | Default: accessible
+        -e            --encode-mode  <ENCODE_MODE>             The mode used to parse tokens [min, max, smart] | Default: smart
         -c            --content                                Display the content of the input file -p            --preview                                Display the decoded output
         -m            --mass                                   Changes input required from file to directory for mass file decoding

-    encode - Converts txt to 8xp
-        input         <INPUT>                       (required) The input path to a txt or json file -o            --output       <OUTPUT>                  The output path to an 8xp/82p/83p file -e            --encode-mode  <ENCODE_MODE>             The mode used to parse tokens [min, max, smart] | Default: smart
-        -c            --content                                Display the content of the input file -p            --preview                                Display the decoded output
-        -m            --mass                                   Changes input required from file to directory for mass file encoding

     rename - Renames the program name in a 8xp/82p/83p file input         <INPUT>                       (required) The input path to an 8xp/82p/83p file